2023 Best Religious Studies Bachelor's Degree Schools in the Southeast Region

 While working on their Bachelor's Degree, religion majors at St. Leo University accumulate an average of around $33,661 in student debt.

 With a ranking of #8, Liberty University did quite well on this year’s best schools for religious studies students working on their bachelor’s degree.
-Liberty University is a fairly large private not-for-profit school located in the city of Lynchburg.
+Liberty University is a very large private not-for-profit school located in the city of Lynchburg.

 After completing their Bachelor's Degree, religion graduates from Liberty University carry an average student debtload of $36,237.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $330.